programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 Alternatively, you might start from scratch with a new model.
 Although it is possible to directly define a CNN model yourself by defining the layers you want your model architecture to include, this is usually not where you would start.
 It is often best to start with an existing model architecture.
 The development of new model architectures is an active area of research, with models proving to be well-suited for a range of tasks and data.
 Often, these models are then implemented by machine learning frameworks.
 For example, the [Hugging Face](https://huggingface.co/) [Transformers library](https://huggingface.co/docs/transformers/index) implements many of the most popular model architectures.

 Often, we want a balance between starting from scratch and leveraging existing models.
-In this lesson, we show an approach which uses existing model architectures but modifies the model slightly to allow it to predict new labels.
+In this two-part lesson, we show an approach which uses existing model architectures but modifies the model slightly to allow it to predict new labels.
 This model is then trained on new example data so it becomes better suited to the task we want it to perform.
 This is a technique known as ['transfer learning'](https://en.wikipedia.org/wiki/Transfer_learning) which will be explored further in the [appendix](#appendix-a-non-scientific-experiment-assessing-transfer-learning) section of this lesson.

 ## Training